f45tb00t/OpenWRT_HA_Presence/README.md

 The script runs directly on the OpenWrt access point and listens for Wi-Fi client connect/disconnect events from `hostapd`.

-No polling of the router from Home Assistant is required.
+No polling of the router from Home Assistant and no remote shell access to OpenWrt are required.

 ---

 ## What it does

 - Listens to `hostapd` connect/disconnect events on selected AP interfaces
-- Publishes retained MQTT state per device:
+- Publishes retained MQTT state per configured device:
   - `home`
   - `not_home`
-- Publishes `home` immediately when a tracked device connects
+- Publishes `home` immediately when a device connects
 - Uses a configurable grace period before publishing `not_home`
-- Checks all configured local AP interfaces before declaring a device absent
+- Checks all configured local Wi-Fi interfaces before declaring a device absent
 - Handles normal roaming between 2.4 GHz and 5 GHz radios
 - Stores temporary state in `/tmp` (RAM)
-- Does not continuously poll the router
-- Does not require SSH access from Home Assistant to OpenWrt
+- Uses MQTT to provide the resulting state to Home Assistant

 ---